alan-turing-institute/REG-handbook/content/docs/join_us/recruitment_FAQs.md

 We consider candidates for the Standard position if they have a PhD or an equivalent working experience (meaning for instance a few years of work in a data scientist or software engineer position, in close contact with research projects).
 If you think you have enough experience you can apply to the Standard position and stress this in your cover letter.
 You can also apply to the Junior position and mention in your cover letter that you are also considering the Standard position, in case you feel your profile or working experience is in between the two.
-Feel free to get in touch with the REG recruitment team ([reg-recruitment-info@turing.ac.uk](mailto:reg-recruitment-info@turing.ac.uk)) about this point.
+Feel free to get in touch with the REG recruitment team ([reg-recruitment-inbox@turing.ac.uk](mailto:reg-recruitment-inbox@turing.ac.uk)) about this point.

 ### For the Junior post it states as Essential: "Fluency in one or more modern programming languages used in research in data science and artificial intelligence".
 In my case I am familiar with X, would my computing knowledge satisfy this criteria?